Educator Licensure Exam Information

 - Please read this entire section before registering for licensure exams. -

 Educational Testing Service (ETS) is the company that offers the standardized exams required in Kansas.
-Register for Exams; be sure to pick "Kansas" as your state.
-Registration takes 45 minutes and patience.
-The ETS registration will ask you to provide "score recipients": 6871 is the code for the School of Education at the University of Kansas.
-Please include your full social security number on the ETS registration, which will help us to match your score with your KU records.
+Register for exams; be sure to pick "Kansas" as your state.
+Registration takes 45 minutes.
+ETS will ask you to provide "score recipients": 6871 is the code for the School of Education at the University of Kansas.
+Please include your full social security number on the registration, which will help us to match your score with your KU records.

 If you have trouble registering with ETS, contact KU Testing Service at 785-864-2768, 2150 Watkins Health Center.

 ETS is offering most exams electronically now and the schedule varies.
 Plan ahead to allow time for advance registration and scoring.
 Again, be sure to use the 6871 code for recipient.
 We strongly recommend that most initial program completers (new teachers) take the PLT and Subject exams in October - January.
 This allows time to receive scores and time to schedule a re-take if necessary.
 KU students have performed very well on the exams over the past 8-10 years, but annually 10% must re-take one exam.

-Exam requirements for Initial Teacher Preparation Programs
+Exam Requirements for Initial Teacher Preparation Programs